Home // Notable People // Elizabeth Barber Walker

 “I had opened a door, cracked the ice.”

 A plaque honoring her hangs in the entryway of the College library.
 The Elizabeth Barber Walker Lecture Series was established in 2018 to honor her.
-After college, Walker became a teacher and a Girl Scout leader in the Ocean View area of Norfolk, Virgina.
+After graduating from St. Mary’s College in 1964, Walker became a teacher and a Girl Scout leader in the Ocean View area of Norfolk, Virginia.

 The following is excerpted from her oral history and was performed as a monologue in an original theater production CROSSROADS: On Common Ground, as part of the Theater, Film, and Media Studies Department Main Stage Season.
 Ms. Barber Walker was in attendance.